 The Living New Deal is recording the public works built under the New Deal across the entire United States and its territories.
-The inventory is made visible through a Google Map, a Google Fusion Table, lists by state and city, and individual State Pages.
-Since 2012, the database and map have been expanding by leaps and bounds, doubling from 2,500 sites in late 2012 to 5,000 sites by mid-2013, then hitting 7,500 sites by late 2014, 10,000 in mid-2015 and 11,000 in early 2016.
-At the same time, the Living New Deal website doubled its traffic (as tracked by Google) to over 250,000 per year by mid-2013 and doubled that again in 2014, and is running close to half a million per year in 2016.
+The inventory is made visible through an online map and can be accessed through the map, lists of sites by state and city, and individual State Pages.
+Since 2012, the database and map have been expanding by leaps and bounds, doubling from 2,500 to 5,000 sites during 2013, doubling again to 10,000 in 2015 and hitting 15,000 in 2018.
+For the most recent figures, scroll down to the bottom of this page.

 In our earliest days as a group of Berkeley volunteers, we began mapping New Deal San Francisco.
 Here’s how it started out way back in 2006:

 Within a couple of years we had begun to be a real organization and had extended our work across the state as The California Living New Deal project, shown here c.
 2008:

 With over 1,000 sites in California, we decided to go national in 2010; this was the launch of the second-stage rocket that is the present Living New Deal.
 As our map began to push eastward, most of the country was still wide open spaces, as seen here in 2011.

 As we continued to gather data, however, the map began to look respectable, as in late 2012.